dede0330/dede0330/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working at UPS
+- 🔭 I’m currently driving a forklift.
-- 🌱 I’m currently learning Full Stack Dev.
+- 🌱 I’m currently learning to be Full Stack Dev.
 - 👯 I’m looking to collaborate on apps and webapps.
 - 💬 Still Building my portfolio.
 - 📫 How to reach me: [DeAndre mailto:deandre.bloomfield@gmail.com)